-Adoption date

-In November 2023, the FASB issued the ASU to enhance segment disclosures.
-The amendments (1) require disclosure of significant segment expenses that are regularly provided to the chief operating decision maker ("CODM") and included within each reported measure of segment profit or loss; (2) require disclosure of "other segment items" by reportable segment, which is the difference between segment revenue and significant segment expenses; (3) require annual segment disclosures to be included in interim financial statements;
+Accounting standard Adoption date Description Effects on the financial statements Segment Reporting (Topic Annual periods In November 2023, the FASB issued the ASU to enhance We do not believe the adoption of the standard 280)- Improvements to beginning after segment disclosures.
+The amendments (1) require disclosure of will have a material impact on our consolidated Reportable Segment December 15, 2023 and significant segment expenses that are regularly provided to the financial statements.
+We will revise disclosures in Disclosures interim periods chief operating decision maker ("CODM") and included within accordance with the new standard in our annual ASU 2023-07 thereafter.
+Early adoption each reported measure of segment profit or loss; (2) require 2024 financial statements and for interim periods is permitted. disclosure of "other segment items" by reportable segment, thereafter.
+Retrospective transition which is the difference between segment revenue and significant for all periods presented. segment expenses; (3) require annual segment disclosures to be • • included in interim financial statements; (4) clarify that if the CODM uses more than one measure of a segment's profit or loss in assessing segment performance and deciding how to allocate resources, an entity may report one or more of those additional measures; and (5) require disclosure of the title and position of